joshjohanning/joshjohanning.github.io/_posts/2020-12-08-extends-template.md

 The **Required YAML Template** check is added to the environment just as an Approval would be:

 ![Azure DevOps required check](/assets/screenshots/2020-12-08-extends-template/required-check.png){: .shadow }
+_Adding the required template check to an environment_

 *Note here if you are storing the code in Azure Repos - the example in this screenshot mentions `project/repository-name`.
 If the repository is in the same project, DO NOT include the project name in the path otherwise it won't work.*

 Now, if you try to deploy to an environment while not using this extends template, it fails:
 ![failed stage](/assets/screenshots/2020-12-08-extends-template/failed-stage.png){: .shadow }
+_Fails the required template check_

 If you click the 0/1 checks passed, it shows the check that failed and hyperlinks to the checks for that environment:
 ![failed check](/assets/screenshots/2020-12-08-extends-template/failed-check.png){: .shadow }
+_More details on the failed required template check_

 Once you properly use the extends template - success!
 ![successful stage](/assets/screenshots/2020-12-08-extends-template/successful-stage.png){: .shadow }
+_Passes the required template check_

 ## Conclusion and Next Steps